Vyral/base-template/_posts/2020-02-25-6-tips-to-make-your-house-a-home.md

 {% include pullquote.html %}

 **3\.
 Textiles.** Add warmth to any room by incorporating crisp linens and plush rugs.
-By simply adding curtains or throw blankets a room can feel more cozy and inviting.
+By simply adding curtains or throw blankets a room can feel cozier and inviting.

 **4\.
 Walls.** Take up space on the walls by adding bright artwork and photographs of loved ones.
 Consider creating your very own gallery wall, a space with various sizes of decor and framed memories.&nbsp;